-In the Fifty-ninth edition of “Legends of the Game” we look at the career of John Grant Jr.
+In the ninety-eighth edition of “Legends of the Game” we look at the career of John Grant Jr.

 John Christopher Grant Jr. (born November 7, 1974) is a professional lacrosse player who has played in Major League Lacrosse, the National Lacrosse League, the Ontario Lacrosse Association/Western Lacrosse Association, as well as Canada lacrosse.
 Grant was named men’s lacrosse Offensive Coordinator at Johns Hopkins in 2020.

 Grant was drafted by the Buffalo Bandits in 1995, but chose not to sign, instead opting to attend college at SUNY Morrisville where he stayed for two years playing for future Yale coach Andy Shay.
 John transferred to the University of Delaware and played the 1998 and 1999 seasons, again teaming up with Shay who had moved there as an assistant, with the Fighting Blue Hens compiling a 23-8 record during that time.